NYUAD-Core-Bioinformatics/MIMI/_sources/command_reference.rst.txt

 mimi_kegg_extract
 -----------------

-Extracts compound information from the [KEGG COMPOUND database](https://www.genome.jp/kegg/compound/) using its [REST API](https://www.kegg.jp/kegg/rest/keggapi.html).
+Extracts compound information from the `KEGG COMPOUND database <https://www.genome.jp/kegg/compound/>`_ using its `REST API <https://www.kegg.jp/kegg/rest/keggapi.html>`_.
 Can retrieve compounds within a specific molecular weight range or from a list of compound IDs.

 .. code-block:: text